olaafrossi/CrestronNetworkMonitor/README.md

 # 2. App Settings

-There is a simple appsettings.json located here: *install Location* file included with the project.
+There is a simple appsettings.json located here: *"folder Location"* file included with the project.
 It's recommended to leave this alone, but you can adjust the UDP listener port, which is defaulted to 16009.
 The application will log which port it's using on startup, and there is error-checking in the application logic, such that if a port number is malformed or invalid, the port will default to 16009, and the log viewers will write this.

 # 3. Frame Syntax